jackjskywalker/Profile-Bio/README.md

 **`Software Developer`**

-With a background in business and information technology, I am passionate about creating websites and softwares that help increase people market their brands and work more efficiently.
+With a background in business and information technology, I am passionate about creating websites and softwares that help people market their brands and work more efficiently.
 Here is a portfolio of projects done previously for academic and personal endeavors.

 # 💻 Tech Stack: